What is a CPA?

 15 Quarter Units of Ethics Study

 Note: Eligibility to sit for the CPA Exam has less requirements.
-You must complete your Baccalaureate Degree, 36 Quarter Units of Core Accounting Subjects, and 36 Quarter Units of Core Business-Related Subjects.
+You must complete your Bachelor's Degree, 36 Quarter Units of Core Accounting Subjects, and 36 Quarter Units of Core Business-Related Subjects.

 What classes can I take at Cal Poly to help me meet these requirements?

 Click here for a listing of Cal Poly courses that can be used to meet CPA requirements.

 The MS in Taxation program at Cal Poly also helps meet the additional unit requirement not met with Cal Poly undergraduate course load.
 Click here to learn more about the MS in Taxation program.

 Any time before graduation, create an account with the California Board of Accountancy (CBA).
 Two days later, your account is ready.